Cookie Consent by Free Privacy Policy Generator

 What can you do?

 • Retrofit your home - improving the energy efficiency of your home not only reduces your carbon footprint, but saves you money on energy bills and keeps you warm and healthy.
 Retrofitting could include insulating your loft, floors or walls, upgrading your windows and doors, or replacing your boiler for a more efficient model or for a renewable heat pump and solar panels.
-Check Cosy Homes in Lancashire (CHiL) to see if you qualify for any grants to help, and use the little book of warm to see some of their top tips.
+Check Cosy Homes in Lancashire (CHiL) who we work in partnership with to see if you qualify for any grants to help, and use the little book of warm to see some of their top tips.
 The Centre for Sustainable Energy or Energy Saving Trust offer simple advice guides.
 For more detail, take the Government survey to find ways to save energy in your home.

 • Install a smart meter - as well as helping you to track how much energy you are using, smart meters allow you to take advantage of cheaper energy rates in the evening and overnight.
 Contact your energy supplier to see if you can get one installed.